tanfonto/storx2/README.md

 - `Effects` - given `Store` and `Event`(s) references `Effect` will listen on event emissions and trigger side effects.
 If a tuple of event and transformation function is provided as a 2-nd argument effect will also run the transformation on source event payload and dispatch the result to the target event stream (second element of the aforementioned tuple).

-- `Selectors` - Store projections created with simple RxJS `select` operator.
-Selectors are memoized, objects are compared using [deep-is](https://www.npmjs.com/package/deep-is) algorithm.
+- `Selectors` - Store projections created with custom RxJS `select` operator.
+Selectors are memoized, values are compared using [deep-is](https://www.npmjs.com/package/deep-is) algorithm.

 ### Installation